learn-co-curriculum/java-mod-5-jpa-1to1/README.md

 | 6   | false    |

 Notice the `ID_CARD` table no longer stores the `Student` id.
-Since the relationship is one-to-one, we can always figure out which student is associated with a specific id card by querying the student table.
+Since the relationship is one-to-one and bidirectional, we can always figure out which student is associated with a specific id card by querying the student table.